peteroupc/html3dutil/doc/H3DU.Math.md

 <a id='H3DU.Math.LocalPitchRollYaw'></a>
 ### H3DU.Math.LocalPitchRollYaw (constant)

-Indicates that a rotation occurs as a pitch, then roll, then yaw, where the roll and yaw occur around the rotated object's new axes and not necessarily the original axes.
+Indicates that a vector's rotation occurs as a pitch, then roll, then yaw, where the roll and yaw occur around the rotated object's new axes and not necessarily the original axes.

 <a id='H3DU.Math.LocalPitchYawRoll'></a>
 ### H3DU.Math.LocalPitchYawRoll (constant)

-Indicates that a rotation occurs as a pitch, then yaw, then roll, where the yaw and roll occur around the rotated object's new axes and not necessarily the original axes.
+Indicates that a vector's rotation occurs as a pitch, then yaw, then roll, where the yaw and roll occur around the rotated object's new axes and not necessarily the original axes.

 <a id='H3DU.Math.LocalRollPitchYaw'></a>
 ### H3DU.Math.LocalRollPitchYaw (constant)

-Indicates that a rotation occurs as a roll, then pitch, then yaw, where the pitch and yaw occur around the rotated object's new axes and not necessarily the original axes.
+Indicates that a vector's rotation occurs as a roll, then pitch, then yaw, where the pitch and yaw occur around the rotated object's new axes and not necessarily the original axes.

 <a id='H3DU.Math.LocalRollYawPitch'></a>
 ### H3DU.Math.LocalRollYawPitch (constant)

-Indicates that a rotation occurs as a roll, then yaw, then pitch, where the yaw and pitch occur around the rotated object's new axes and not necessarily the original axes.
+Indicates that a vector's rotation occurs as a roll, then yaw, then pitch, where the yaw and pitch occur around the rotated object's new axes and not necessarily the original axes.

 <a id='H3DU.Math.LocalYawPitchRoll'></a>
 ### H3DU.Math.LocalYawPitchRoll (constant)

-Indicates that a rotation occurs as a yaw, then pitch, then roll, where the pitch and roll occur around the rotated object's new axes and not necessarily the original axes.
+Indicates that a vector's rotation occurs as a yaw, then pitch, then roll, where the pitch and roll occur around the rotated object's new axes and not necessarily the original axes.

 <a id='H3DU.Math.LocalYawRollPitch'></a>
 ### H3DU.Math.LocalYawRollPitch (constant)

-Indicates that a rotation occurs as a yaw, then roll, then pitch, where the roll and pitch occur around the rotated object's new axes and not necessarily the original axes.
+Indicates that a vector's rotation occurs as a yaw, then roll, then pitch, where the roll and pitch occur around the rotated object's new axes and not necessarily the original axes.

 <a id='H3DU.Math.Num180DividedByPi'></a>